cambridge-collection/cudl-viewer-bubbles/README.md

 CUDL Viewer, and assumes the presence of existing CUDL Viewer dependencies such as jQuery.

-It's integrated with the CUDL Viewer via `git-submodule`.
+It's integrated with the CUDL Viewer by manually copying and pasting the build js/css files.
 My plan going forward is to use Webpack for the rest of the CUDL Viewer UI, and have the Viewer code depend on this repo as a private npm package.

 ## Developing